Chapter 1 Applied Biocosmology: Bio-economy

 Human value model (HVM) 1 for improvement of a society:

 The disadvantage of LUM model is that human values are not taken in to account.
 Taking this factor into account (Fig LB8) the highest level of support is needed to be given to the MG3 followed by MG2.
 However, it is important to understand the dynamics of natural law and maintain a good support at the middle level.

 Human value model (HVM) 2 for improvement of a society:

 Fig LB9 explains the second human values model.
 Here the PG5 can directly take up the cause of MG3 giving “wheels” to the movement of the society upwards.
 The support through the middle continues to be as per the natural law.
-Finally, it will help the status of PG5 as well (Fig LB9z), and also result in the reduction of financial gap in the society.
+Finally, it will help the status of PG5 as well (Fig LB9z), and also results in the reduction of the financial gap in the society.

 The natural laws depicted as bioeconomy holds true for all human activities.
 For example, models described above are applicable for any organizations as well.
 It is the midsection that holds the key to organizational success.
 Migration of dedicated people into this level stabilizes the organization.
 Human value oriented support to the MG3 section will make the organizational wheel turn faster with strategic contributions directly from PG5…(to be continued)